deanrad/rxfx/bus/README.md

 A typesafe, concurrency-controlled event bus.
 Part of the [𝗥𝘅𝑓𝑥](https://github.com/deanrad/rxfx) family of libraries.

-- `Bus, defaultBus`

-If you're from React/Redux, or want to use a reducer across events, have a look at [`@rxfx/service`](https://github.com/deanrad/rxfx/tree/main/service).
-A service can replace Redux Saga, or `createAsyncThunk`— no Redux or middleware required!
+If you're from React/Redux, NgRx, or generally want to use a reducer to keep track of state across events, have a look at [`@rxfx/service`](https://github.com/deanrad/rxfx/tree/main/service).

 # Minimal Bus Example